 System Information

-The PWR800 Electrochemical Energy Software currently requires a Gamry Instruments' Reference 3000 Potentiostat.
-Its AE option is required for simultaneous tests on multiple cells.
+Currently, the PWR800 Electrochemical Energy Software only runs with Gamry Instruments' Reference 3000 and Reference 600 Potentiostats.
+The AE option for the Reference 3000 is required for simultaneous tests on multiple cells.
+EIS operation requires an EIS300 license.